How to create a Forest School Portfolio

 - Additional attachments or appendices, if you want to include them.
 This could be a link to videos, for example, which you can store on Dropbox and point to from your portfolio.

-- References.
+- References/Bibliography.
 If you use quotes or material from other sources, give clear references, on the same page as where you have cited the material.

 - Your declaration.
 This is a statement that says your portfolio is all your own work.
 Plagiarism isn’t permitted (obviously) and won’t help you in the long term anyway.
 You need to be able to do the doing, facilitate your group and support the children in your setting.